gcc-mirror/gcc/gcc/config/sh/sync.md

 ;;	  interrupted_pc = atomic_entrypoint;
 ;;
-;; This method is also known as gUSA ("g" User Space Atomicity) and the ;; Linux kernel for SH3/SH4 implements support for such software ;; atomic sequences.
-However, it can also be implemented in freestanding ;; environments.
+;; This method is also known as gUSA ("g" User Space Atomicity) and the ;; Linux kernel for SH3/SH4 implements support for such software atomic ;; sequences.
+It can also be implemented in freestanding environments.
 ;;
 ;; For this the following atomic sequence ABI is used.
 ;;